-- Students may substitute a different graduate-level statistics course for BSCI 70104, if deemed appropriate by the students' advisor/guidance committee. - Students are required to take BSCI 70184 their first semester (or the following fall semester for those starting their studies in the spring semester). - Students are to select courses in consultation with their academic faculty advisor.
-It is recommended that students enroll in BSCI 70195 for selected current topics.
-Additional coursework should provide the necessary skills and/or knowledge base to aid in the completion of the student's research project and be beneficial for their professional development. - Students are required to present at least one departmental seminar about their work. - Doctoral candidates, upon admission to candidacy, must register for BSCI 80199 for a total of 30 hours.
-It is expected that doctoral candidates will continuously register for BSCI 80199, and thereafter BSCI 80299, each semester, until all requirements for the degree have been met.
+- Students are required to take BSCI 70184 their first semester (or the following fall semester for those starting their studies in the spring semester). - Students are required to present at least one departmental seminar about their work. - 3 Each doctoral candidate, upon admission to candidacy, must register for BSCI 80199 for a total of 30 credit hours.
+It is expected that a doctoral candidate will continuously register for BSCI 80199, and thereafter BSCI 80299, each semester, until all requirements for the degree have been met.
 It is expected that candidates will present the results of their research in a defense open to students and faculty, at which the dissertation will be presented and defended before the dissertation committee, with not more than one negative vote, in order to be recommended to the Department of Biological Sciences and the College of Arts and Sciences for degree conferral.